JoshuaMeza/CodePain_POO/Documentation/3-Work_process.md

 ## Methodology

 The methodology used by the development team is SCRUM.
-The Daily SCRUM is done everyday, except Sunday, in a session of fifteen minutes between 5:00 p.m. and 10:00 p.m. (depending on the disponibility of the team).
-The Sprints last two weeks, and all tasks are divided equally among the entire team.
+The Daily SCRUM takes place every day, except Sundays, in a fifteen-minute session between 5:00 p.m. and 10:00 p.m. (depending on the availability of the team).
+Sprints last two weeks and all tasks are divided equally among the entire team.

-You can check the team's progress at any time by consulting the [Trello](https://trello.com/b/OymW6aPy).
+You can check the team's progress at any time by checking the [Trello](https://trello.com/b/OymW6aPy).

-The Sprint Review and Sprint Retrospective take place on Saturdays or Sundays once the Sprint ends.
+The Sprint Review and Sprint Retrospective take place on Saturdays or Sundays after the Sprint ends.

 ## Team roles